 Digging trenches takes time.
 This type of sewer repair and replacement option often requires days to complete.
 During this time, you won’t have use of your home’s plumbing.
 No plumbing means toilets that don’t flush, sinks that don’t run, and showers that don’t work.
 Your family may need to leave your home, stay at a hotel, or ask friends/family for help.
 A several-day hotel stay only adds to the overall cost of the repair.

 Unlike trench types of repairs, trenchless methods take much less time to complete.
 This may mean that you only lose the use of your plumbing for a few hours or one day.

 Add together all the advantages of trenchless repair, and you get genuine cash savings.
-While different contractors may charge varying prices for the job itself, the extra costs that come along with sewer line repairs add up.
+While different contractors may charge varying prices for the job itself, the extra costs of sewer line repairs add up.

 Whether you need to buy all new bushes, pay a second contractor to fill the trenches, or have other work-related repairs to make, the less destructive trenchless methods minimize these added expenses and save you money.